cablelabs/Streamlined_Onboarding_Demo/docs/Raspberry_Pi_Deployment.md

 2. Start (or restart) the Diplomat:
    * Restart the DPP Diplomat service with `sudo systemctl restart diplomat.service`

+### OBT Pi

+Use the following steps to start the components on the OBT Pi:

-3. Start the onboarding tool
+1. Start the onboarding tool
    * Start the OBT by executing the `onboarding_tool` binary from within the `/opt/streamlined_onboarding/lib` directory.
    * The main OBT menu should be displayed and prompt for you to select an